 In Angola and Nigeria, our voluntary workplace program for the prevention of mother-to-child transmission (PMTCT) of HIV creates a culture that encourages HIV testing and treatment, fights the stigma associated with the disease, and provides comprehensive medical care for employees and their dependents.
 The program has had a remarkable impact.
 Since 2001 in Nigeria and 2005 in Angola, Chevron has received no reports of mother-to-child transmission of HIV among its employees or qualified dependents participating in PMTCT programs.

 To expand on our success and have a greater impact within the communities where we operate, Chevron joined UNAIDS, the U.S. President’s Emergency Plan for AIDS Relief and other leading world groups to help eliminate mother-to-child transmission of HIV.
-In 2012, we launched new partnerships with Pact, Born Free Africa (BFA), and The Global Fund to Fight AIDS, Tuberculosis and Malaria.
-Working together with these partners as well as with national and local governments, we can help eliminate mother-to-child transmission of HIV in Angola, Nigeria and South Africa.
+In 2012, we launched partnerships with Pact and The Global Fund to Fight AIDS, Tuberculosis and Malaria.
+Working with these partners, as well as with national and local governments, we can help eliminate mother-to-child transmission of HIV in Angola, Nigeria and South Africa.

-- More than 53,600 pregnant women have taken HIV tests, received their results and been counseled at health facilities.
+pregnant women have taken HIV tests and received their results and counseling at health facilities

 Since 2008, Chevron has partnered with The Global Fund to Fight AIDS, Tuberculosis and Malaria, directing $60 million to programs in Angola, Nigeria, South Africa, Indonesia, Thailand, Vietnam and the Philippines.

 Chevron is The Global Fund’s inaugural Corporate Champion and one of its largest single corporate partners.
 Chevron's support of The Global Fund has contributed to 20 million lives saved.